How to Start a Life Coaching Business in 7 Totally Achievable Steps

 7. Market Your Coaching Business

-Once you’ve validated your offer and have a marketing funnel that works, you can also consider investing in Facebook ads.
+Start with one marketing strategy and build on it.
+Once you’ve validated your offer and have a funnel that works, you can consider expanding your marketing plan.

-Build a Business You Love as a Life Coach
+Build a Life Coaching Business You Love

 how to start a life coaching business